abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Transposing arrays**

-!!!
-Info ""
 The `transpose` method creates a new view on an `ndarray`'s data, with axes permuted in the given order.

 For example, let's create a 3D array:

 ```py
 t = np.arange(24).reshape(4,2,3)